 2. Don’t want competitors seeing rates

-Most HVAC services tend to differentiate by quality of work and customer service.
+Most services tend to differentiate by quality of work and customer service.
 People know that shopping around for the lowest rate will probably not end well.

 3. Hard to give a price